jvictor0/theallelectricsmartgrid/docs/comutect.md

 to be the inclusion.
 Then to mute inputs 2 and 4, simply compute the pullback $i^*F_M:I^4\to\mathbb{P}$.
 All I've done is used way to fancy language to describe a simple idea.
 But it highlights something: although this is musically useful, it uses a non-canonical map, which makes category theory nerds anxious.
 It can also be accomplished with an external muting module.

-To see co-muting, first let $A$ denote the product of the non-co-muted inputs and B the product of the comuted inputs, so we have
+To see co-muting, first let $A$ denote the product of the non-co-muted inputs and $B$ the product of the comuted inputs, so we have

 $$A\times B \sim I^6$$